qiskit-community/lindbladmpo/docs/examples.md

   (for low enough qubit numbers), to compare and validate the numerical results.

+In the examples above, there is an extensive usage of plotting functions imported from the file [`plot_routines.py`](/lindbladmpo/plot_routines.py), which are very useful for easily plotting the solver output (observables and entropies) in different formats - in curves as a function of time, connected correlation matrices, and space-time (qubit-time) diagrams.

 ## Generating an input file for simulations on a remote machine

 An important use case is to run the solver executable on a remote server (or cluster node) with an input file generated using the Python interface on a different machine.
 In this case, follow the steps below after generaring an inout file using the Python interface: